Maaz-x14/NewsFlix/README.md

-Final testing of gitlab and github mirror sync
+Again Final testing of gitlab and github mirror sync